Skip to content

 Generating Polars code with LLMs

-Large Language Models (LLMs) can sometimes return Pandas code or invalid Polars code in their output.
+Large Language Models (LLMs) can sometimes return pandas code or invalid Polars code in their output.
 This guide presents approaches that help LLMs generate valid Polars code more consistently.

 These approaches have been developed by the Polars community through testing model responses to various inputs.
 If you find additional effective approaches for generating Polars code from LLMs, please raise a pull request.